codr7/sharpl/README.md

 `[42:'foo 43:'bar]`

 ### find
-`find-first` may be used to find the first value in a sequence matching the specified predicate, along with its index; or `_` if not found.
+`find-first` may be used to find the first value in an iterable matching the specified predicate, along with its index; or `_` if not found.

 ```
 (find-first (^[x] (> x 3)) [1 3 5 7 9])